smncrm/BA_Informatik_Py/README.md

 # Minimum-Based Altruism in Coalition Formation Games

-This repository contains the code I wrote and used to study ACFGs in regards of their core stability and popularity.
+This repository contains code to model and study ACFGs in regards of their core stability and popularity.

  * In [min_acfg.py](min_acfg.py) is the code to represent ACFGs and the methods needed to study them.
- * I use the notebook [coalition_structures](coalition_structures.ipynb) to test out some ACFGs.
+ * The notebook [coalition_structures](coalition_structures.ipynb) is used for execution.